Preventative Health Care

 Fowlpox is a slow-spreading viral infection of chickens and turkeys characterized by spreading sores in the skin that progress to thick scabs and by sores in the upper GI and respiratory tracts.
 Virulent strains may cause lesions in the internal organs.
 Fowlpox is seen worldwide.

 If you pick your chicks up before they are vaccinated for fowl pox, you can bring your chicks back for $1 each vaccination on any of SeaBreeze Hens vaccination days.
 Fowl Pox vaccinations must be scheduled because the entire contents of the vaccine must be used within a few hours of opening.
-Optionally, you can pay an additional fee of $20 (plus $1 per chicken) and schedule vaccinations at your convenience.
+Optionally, schedule a vaccination appointment at https://seabreezehens.setmore.com/.
+The $25 fee includes the cost of the vaccine plus vaccinating up to 25 chickens.
 Chickens should be vaccinated between 4 to 8 weeks of age but can be vaccinated anytime before they start laying (after 4 weeks of age).
 Please keep in mind that it is possible but very rare that a chicken can have an adverse reaction (including death) to the fowlpox vaccination.